Cultured Guru Logo

 Using Sourdough Starter in Cookies

 Sourdough starter, a mixture of flour and water fermented by wild yeast and lactic acid bacteria, is typically used in bread-making.
-However, it can also be employed in various baked goods, including these heart shaped cookies, to add moisture and a subtle tangy flavor.
+However, it can also be employed in various baked goods, including these heart shaped cookies, to add moisture and richer flavor.

 You can use an active sourdough starter or sourdough starter discard straight from the fridge.